 Audre Rapoport Prize for Scholarship on Gender and Human Rights

-The $1,000 prize is made possible by a donation from University of Texas linguistics professor Robert King in honor of the work of Audre Rapoport (1923-2016), who advocated for women in the United States and internationally, particularly on issues of reproductive health.
+This writing competition is made possible by a donation from University of Texas linguistics professor Robert King in honor of the work of Audre Rapoport (1923-2016), who advocated for women in the United States and internationally, particularly on issues of reproductive health.

 TOPIC: The scope of the topic is broad.
 We welcome papers, from any discipline, that address gender and human rights from an international, transnational, or comparative perspective.
-The selection committee will be multidisciplinary and international, comprising faculty from areas such as law, anthropology, literature, and government.

 PRIZE: The winning paper will receive $1,250 and will be published in the Center’s Working Paper Series.
 A second-place prize might also be awarded, with the paper considered for publication in the Working Paper Series.

 ELIGIBILITY: The prize is open to students currently enrolled in graduate or professional programs as well as to those who have graduated from such programs in or after May 2021.
 Papers must consist of original work, primarily undertaken as a student, that has not been published or undergone professional editing at the time of submission.
 Authors must have rights to the content and be willing to publish the paper in the Rapoport Center’s Working Paper Series shortly after the winner has been announced.
 If papers are later published in a journal or other edited collection, they may be replaced in the Working Paper Series with a citation to that publication.